samuelgoto/proposal-block-params/README.md

 * user defined form shadows built-in ones
 * sigils (e.g. for! {})

+In this formulation, we are leaning towards the former.

 It is important to note that the **current** built-in ones can't be shadowed because they are ```reserved keywords```.
 So, you can't override ```for``` or ```if``` or ```while``` (which I think is working as intended), but you could override ones that are not reserved keywords (e.g. ```until```).